Sports in Hyderabad: Sports and Stadiums

 The Lal Bahadur Shastri Stadium.
-The new Rajiv Gandhi International Cricket Stadium has a capacity of 55,000 spectators, including an ultra-modern gymnasium along with a swimming pool.
+The new Rajiv Gandhi International Cricket Stadium has a capacity of 55,000 spectators, including an ultra-modern Gymnasium along with a swimming pool.
 It has been recently accorded Test match status by the International Cricket Council. and serves as a home ground of Hyderabad Cricket Association.

-The Swarnandhra Pradesh Sports Complex and the G. M. C. Balayogi Athletic Stadium at Gachibowli are associated specially for hockey and football.
+The Swarnandhra Pradesh Sports Complex and the G. M. C. Balayogi Athletic Stadium at Gachibowli are associated specially for Field hockey and football.
 SAAP Tennis Complex has a central court that holds 4000 spectators and has seven courts with synthetic surface, a sophisticated Velodrome for cycling at Osmania University.
-The Saroornagar Indoor Arena and The KBR Stadium are multi-purpose indoor sports facilities for, ping-pong, basketball, equestrianism, boxing, weightlifting, gymnastics, archery, sepak takraw and shooting.
+The Saroornagar Indoor Arena and The Kotla Vijay Bhaskar Reddy Indoor Stadium are multi-purpose indoor sports facilities for, Table tennis, Basketball, Equestrianism, Boxing, Powerlifting, Gymnastics, Archery, Sepak takraw and Shooting.
 The Aquatics Complex Stadium at Gachibowli, can host all water sports and synchronized events, with a capacity of 3000 spectators.
 Water games like rowing, yachting, kayaking, and canoeing are conducted at Hussain Sagar lake.
-The city also has five Go-Karting tracks and a Paint Ball Field.
+The city also has five Kart racing tracks and a Paintball Field.